Brightspace/test-reporting-action/README.md

 ## Set-Up

-In order for your repository to be able to submit test report you must first enable the `test_reporting` option for your repository in [repo-settings] (D2L employee accessible only).
+In order for your repository to be able to submit a test report you must first enable the `test_reporting` option for your repository in [repo-settings] (D2L employee accessible only).
 This will give your repository access to have the GitHub Action submit test reporting data to the framework.